BlockchainLabsNZ/etheal-contracts/audit/readme.md

-# Etheal Smart Contracts Preliminary Audit Report
+# Etheal Smart Contracts Audit Report

 ## Preamble
 This audit report was undertaken by **BlockchainLabs.nz** for the purpose of providing feedback to **Etheal**.